-Cambridge University Press 978-1-107-08977-8 - The Neuroscience of Intelligence Richard J. Haier Excerpt More Information
+Cambridge University Press & Assessment 978-1-009-29506-2 - The Neuroscience of Intelligence Richard J. Haier Excerpt More Information

-Figure 1.2 Example of a positive correlation is on the top left, showing that as height increases weight also increases.
-A negative correlation is shown on the top right, showing that as family income goes up infant mortality goes down (simulated data).
+Figure 1.2 An example of a positive correlation is on the left, showing that as height increases weight also increases.
+A negative correlation is on the right, showing that as family income goes up infant mortality goes down (simulated data).
 No correlation between height and hours spent playing video games is shown on the bottom.
 For all of these scatterplots, each circle is a data point.
-The solid line shows a perfect correlation; the amount that points scatter above and below this line is used to calculate the correlation (courtesy Richard Haier).
+The solid line shows a perfect correlation; the amount that points scatter above and below this line is used to calculate the correlation.
+(Courtesy Richard Haier)